dabushori/AP1-2/README.md

 * Add another matrix
 * Multiply the matrix with another matrix
 * Multiply the matrix by scalar
-* Operator (rowIndex, colIndex) - get the value in the matrix
+* Operator (rowIndex, colIndex) - get the value in the matrix.
+* rotate90Degrees - return a matrix after rotating this matrix.
 ### We used The libmatrix.so to create most of the functions
 * * *
 ## ErrorCodesException class: